vuetifyjs/eslint-plugin-vuetify/README.md

 ## Rules

-### Grid system

-These rules are designed to help migrate to the new grid system in Vuetify v2

-- Prevent the use of legacy grid components and props ([`no-legacy-grid`])
-- Warn about unknown attributes not being converted to classes on new grid components ([`grid-unknown-attributes`])

 ### Deprecations

-These rules will help you avoid deprecated components, props, and classes
+These rules will help you avoid deprecated components, props, and classes.
+They are included in the `plugin:vuetify/base` preset.

 - Prevent the use of components that have been removed from Vuetify ([`no-deprecated-components`])
 - Prevent the use of props that have been removed from Vuetify ([`no-deprecated-props`])
 - Prevent the use of classes that have been removed from Vuetify ([`no-deprecated-classes`])

+### Grid system

+These rules are designed to help migrate to the new grid system in Vuetify v2.
+They are included in the `plugin:vuetify/recommended` preset.

+- Prevent the use of legacy grid components and props ([`no-legacy-grid`])
+- Warn about unknown attributes not being converted to classes on new grid components ([`grid-unknown-attributes`])

 [`no-legacy-grid`]: ./docs/rules/no-legacy-grid.md